02 Walk and Ball#

 Presentation#

-The instructor holds the basketball on his hand and walks at constant speed in front of the lecture-hall.
-While walking, the basketball rolls from his hand.
-The basketball bounces up and down, looses height more and more and finally only rolls over the floor.
-But during this quite complicated vertical movement, the ball keeps pace with the instructor who continued his walk.
-So, the horizontal velocity of the ball remains constant.
+The instructor holds a basketball in his hand and walks at a constant speed in front of the lecture hall.
+While walking, he lets the basketball fall from his hand.
+The ball bounces up and down, gradually losing height, and eventually rolls along the floor.
+Despite this complex vertical motion, the ball keeps pace with the instructor, who continues walking at a constant speed.
+This shows that the horizontal velocity of the ball remains constant.

 Explanation#

-In this situation there are only forces acting in the vertical direction.
-In the horizontal direction the ball is free of forces: In the horizontal direction there is no force to change the horizontal movement and so, the horizontal velocity the ball has in the beginning remains the same.
+In this situation, there are only forces acting in the vertical direction.
+In the horizontal direction, there is no force to change the horizontal movement, and so, the horizontal velocity remains the same as compared to the initial state.

 Remarks#

-When you just drop the ball without rotation it will start rotating when hitting the ground and it will not keep up with you.
-Of course you can use this phenomenon to discuss with your students about energy.
+If you simply drop the ball without any initial rotation, it will start rotating when it hits the ground and won’t keep up with you.
+Of course, this phenomenon can be a great opportunity to spark a discussion with your students about energy.

 Also see the demonstration Throwing a basketball.